 - Loss of Self Control

-These effects of drug abuse have serious consequences, such as missed work, punishable offenses, accidents, and injuries.
-In fact, alcohol and drugs are often the reason for many offenses leading to jail time.
+Drug abuse has serious consequences, such as missed work, punishable offenses, accidents, and injuries.
+Alcohol and drugs are often the reason for many offenses leading to jail time.

 After one is ready to surrender and turn their lives around, one of the first steps is usually detox, if one has been using for a long continuous period of time.
 According to the National Institute on Drug Abuse (NIH):